xyr11/xtrike-bot/README.md

 Image search
 - [x] *New defaults*: It will search for images at most 7 days old and from the current channel only. (a6a6be5, a5af925)
+- [x] Rewrote the schema for more efficient data storage (12bab96, b1924ef)
+- [x] Changed how the results are displayed (a27912a, 240db89, b1924ef) and fixed search parameters for optimal results (a6a6be5, b1924ef)
 - [x] Updated the help embed (a6a6be5)
-- [x] Fixed search parameters for optimal results (a6a6be5)
-- [x] Cut the amount of results to 10 because Discord messages only support up to 10 embeds (a27912a, 240db89)
+- [x] Better link checking (6c3632f)
 - [x] Automatically retry if script encounters a FetchError (548a61b)
-- [x] Better link checking (6c3632f)
-- [ ] Optimize data storage (12bab96)

 message
 - [x] Added the `message` command back (2a7c020, 0a27337, 3010261)